 The Kennard House hosts hundreds of Nebraska adults and school children each year who come to learn more about Nebraska statehood, the location of the capital, the story of the commissioner's homes, Thomas P. Kennard, life in 1870s Lincoln, Italianate architecture, the renovation of the Kennard House, and more.
 Special events are held each year at the house.
 In December the house is decorated for a Victorian Christmas complete with a tree decorated with candles, examples of toys and presents, and Christmas cards from the 1870s.
 A holiday open house is held every December.

-If you would like to schedule a school tour, learn more about these events, or have any other questions, just ask the curator
+If you would like to schedule a school tour, learn more about these events, or have any other questions, just

 Return to Thomas P. Kennard House